Jenni Hiirikoski: Playing career

 Hiirikoski grew up in Lempäälä, Finland, and played youth ice hockey with the local club Lempäälän Kisa (LeKi).
 She began her premier league career in 2001, at age 14, with the Tampereen Ilves Naiset of the Naisten SM-sarja (renamed Naisten Liiga in 2017).
 With Ilves, she won the Finnish Championship in 2006 and the Finnish Championship silver (runner-up) medals in 2004 and 2005.

 After achieving Finnish Championship gold with Ilves, Hiirikoski joined the 2006–07 Espoo Blues, which had a roster overflowing with talent; in addition to Hiirikoski, the team included Karoliina Rantamäki, Noora Räty, Emma Terho, Marjo Voutilainen and other all-stars of the Finnish national team.
-With so much accumulated skill, it was no surprise that Espoo Blues claimed the Finnish Champions in 2007.
+With so much accumulated skill, it was no surprise when Espoo Blues claimed the Finnish Championship in 2007.

 Hiirikoski returned to Ilves for the 2007–08 season and won her third Finnish Championship silver medal with them in 2008.

 For the 2008–09 season, Hiirikoski joined her first club outside of Finland, signing with SKIF Nizhny Novgorod in the Russian Women's Hockey League (replaced by the Zhenskaya Hockey League (ZhHL) in 2015).
 The roster included two other Finns, her teammates from the Espoo Blues Karoliina Rantamäki and Marjo Voutilainen.
 SKIF was dominant and won both the Russian Championship and the 2009 IIHF European Women's Champions Cup.

-In June 2016, she announced that she was moving to Sweden to sign with SDHL club Luleå HF/MSSK as they would attempt to defend their SDHL championship.
+In June 2016, she announced that she was moving to Sweden to sign with Luleå HF/MSSK as the club prepared to defend their SDHL championship.
 She scored 45 points in 36 games in her debut SDHL season, the league's leading scorer among defenders and fourth overall, serving as an assistant captain for the team.
-She added another 4 points in 4 playoff games as Luleå was eliminated in the semi-finals by HV71.
+She added another 4 points in four playoff games as Luleå was eliminated in the semi-finals by HV71.

 She was named Luleå captain ahead of the 2017–18 season.

 After going without a point in her first twelve games of the 2019–20 season, despite leading the league in shots, she finished the season with 40 points in 34 games.
 Luleå would make it to the playoff finals before the season was canceled due to the COVID-19 pandemic in Sweden.

 She was nominated for Luleå resident of the year in 2019.
 She was named the eighth best women's hockey player of the decade by The Hockey News in December 2019, with the magazine stating that it was possible to "make a case that she’s been the most criminally underrated player of the decade and maybe in women’s hockey history."
 Both she and Ronja Savolainen were nominated for the 2019–20 SDHL Best Defender Award, though the award ultimately went to Sidney Morin of HV71.